2024 Houston Astros season: August

 Alvarez and Bregman were named AL co-Players of the Week for the week ended August 11, 2024.
 The pair combined to lead the Astros to 5 wins over 6 games over Boston and Texas; Bregman batted .444, 1.389 OPS, three doubles, three home runs, three walks, and six RBI.
 Alvarez hit .421 with a 1.777 OPS, five home runs, eight RBI, and seven BB.
 This was the second occurrence in club history with co-Players of the Week; on September 10, 2000, Richard Hidalgo and Julio Lugo shared the honors.

 The Astros reached a season-high 8-game winning streak on August 14 by defeating the Tampa Bay Rays, 2–1, in 10 innings.
 Mauricio Dubón ended an 0-for-14 slump when he hit an RBI single up the middle in the top of the 10th.
 Jeremy Peña’s leadoff home run in the top of the fifth against Rays starter Zack Littell was the Astros' only other hit, marking the first time in club history they won in extra innings with fewer than three hits.
 The last time the Astros won a game with just two hits was on September 5, 2017.

+During a during a pre-game ceremony at Minute Maid Park on August 17, the Astros inducted third baseman Ken Caminiti and broadcaster René Cárdenas into their team Hall of Fame.
 Making his major league debut on August 17, Shay Whitcomb authored two hits and one walk versus the Chicago White Sox, including a double in his first at bat versus Chris Flexen.
 Whitcomb started at third base in place of an injured Alex Bregman.
 Hunter Brown (11–7) allowed one run over seven innings to lead a 6–1 win.

 The Astros overcame four errors on August 19 when Yainer Díaz hit his first career walk-off home run to secure a 5–4 victory over the Red Sox and win for the 11th time in 12 games.
 It was Díaz' first walk-off hit since July 24, 2023, versus the Rangers.
 On August 21, Justin Verlander (3–3) returned to the mound for his first major league start since June 9, pitched five innings and surrendered two runs as the Houston dropped the series finale to the Boston Red Sox, 4–1.

 Waiver wire claim Ben Gamel made his Astros debut on August 22 and drove in his first two runs of the season with two hits and Whitcomb collected the first two RBI of his career off Corbin Burnes at Oriole Park at Camden Yards as the Astros won, 6–0.
 Arrgihetti started and tossed the first six innings, allowing just three hits.